NextronSystems/asgard-manual/usage/appendix.rst

 to notarize applications.

-Due to the nature of the asgard2-agent installer, which is generated on installation time, making it unique for each new installation, it’s currently not possible to notarize the same.
+Due to the nature of the asgard2-agent installer, which is generated on installation time, making it unique for each new installation, it's currently not possible to notarize the same.

 This document aims to describe possible workarounds intending to be a